16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 Hopkins is one of the smaller towns in the Twin Cities but drives many to it for its charm.
-It’s a suburb stuck in between St Louis Park, Minnetonka, and Edina.
+It’s a suburb tucked between St. Louis Park, Minnetonka, and Edina.
 Hopkins is only 4 square miles but packs a punch.
-Here are eight fun things to do in Hopkins MN.
+Here are 16 fun things to do in Hopkins MN.

 Fun Things to do near Downtown Hopkins MN